A consultation is open for residents to have their say on plans to revise opening hours at Gamesley Library.

 To see Gamesley Library's current opening hours, visit https://www.derbyshire.gov.uk/leisure/libraries/find-your-local-library/gamesley-library.aspx.

-Revised opening hours for Derbyshire County Council's 25 libraries came into effect last week.
+Revised opening hours for Derbyshire County Council's 25 libraries came into effect at the end of September.

 The council say the changes are an element of its Libraries for Derbyshire programme agreed last year and ensure the libraries will still be open when most people regularly use them.

-The consultation will be open until 17 November and to take part, visit www.derbyshire.gov.uk/librariesforderbyshire.
+The consultation is open until 17 November and to take part, visit www.derbyshire.gov.uk/librariesforderbyshire.

 A printed copy of the consultation is also available at Gamesley Library.